Seven faculty and staff recognized for excellence

 - UW-Eau Claire Then and Now: A Reader's Theatre.
 Sept.
 20, Schofield Auditorium, UW-Eau Claire, 12-12:45 p.m.
 More information.

 - UW-Eau Claire Celebrating 100 Years of Education.
 Sept.
 20, Dakota Ballroom, Davies Center, UW-Eau Claire, 4:30 p.m. program, 5:45 p.m. reception.
 More information.

 - UW-Eau Claire Night at the Twins Game.
 Sept.
 24, 6:10 p.m., Target Field, Minneapolis.
 Come watch the Minnesota Twins vs. the Seattle Mariners and enjoy hearing the UW-Eau Claire Singing Statesmen perform the nathional anthem!
 More information.

 - Let's Do Lunch with Chancellor James Schmidt.
 Sept.
 28, noon-1 p.m., Eau Claire Golf & Country Club, Altoona.
 More information and registration.

 View all Alumni Association events and universitywide events.

 Alumni success stories

-Here are some of the latest stories of accomplishments of UW-Eau Claire alumni:
+Read some of the latest stories featuring accomplishments by UW-Eau Claire alumni:

 Show how much you know about UW-Eau Claire — AND win great Blugold prizes!
 Email your answer to this month's question to the Blugold Trivia mailbox (email@example.com).
-Those sending correct responses to this month's question will be entered into a drawing for a UW-Eau Claire baseball cap.
-The name of this month's Blugold Trivia winner will be published in the May issue of eView.
+Those sending correct responses to this month's question will be entered into a drawing for a UW-Eau Claire travel mug.
+The name of this month's Blugold Trivia winner will be published in the September issue of eView.